Stadium Goods raises $4.6 million to sell sought-after sneakers and streetwear

 In the short time since it started, Stadium Goods has evolved into an online brand with distribution of its “authenticated” kicks, and a branded presence everywhere from eBay in the U.S. to T-mall in China to its own marketplace online.
 It even supplies inventory to up and coming sneaker marketplaces like GOAT.

 In a sense, it’s predictable that Jed Stiller and John McPheters would morph their retail store into a digital tour de force.
-Stiller previously founded the retail analytics company Swarm Mobile, acquired by Groupon in 2014.
-And McPheters previously worked in the nightclub industry, but also as director of business development at Flight Club, another vaunted retailer of vintage like-new sneakers.
+Stiller previously invested in the retail analytics company Swarm Mobile, acquired by Groupon in 2014.
+And McPheters previously worked as director of business development at Flight Club, another vaunted retailer of vintage like-new sneakers.

-Now, Stadium Goods, which takes advantage of both their talents, has raised $4.6 million in a quest to become the next Amazon.com.
+Now, Stadium Goods, which takes advantage of both their talents, has raised $4.6 million in venture funding in a quest to become the next Amazon.com.
 Forerunner Ventures led the Series A investment in Stadium Goods, joined by The Chernin Group, Mark Cuban who is an advisor to the startup, and other investors who the company did not have permission to name.

-According to Forerunner Ventures founder Kirsten Greene, whose other portfolio companies have included Dollar Shave Club, Glossier and Bonobos, investors see more than a marketplace for after market footwear and apparel in Stadium Goods.
-Although, make no bones about it.
-Resale spells huge business on its own.
+According to Forerunner Ventures founder Kirsten Green, whose other portfolio companies have included Dollar Shave Club, Glossier and Bonobos, investors see more than a marketplace for after market footwear and apparel in Stadium Goods.
+The company has the potential to develop and sell software as a service to the retail or footwear industry, for example.
+But let’s make no bones about it– resale spells huge business on its own.

 Excluding antiques and Goodwill stores, the resale industry generates $9.42 billion in annual sales in the US alone according to data from Dun & Bradstreet’s First Research and the National Association of Resale Professionals.
-But that’s nothing compared to the broader market for footwear alone, which exceeds tens of billions every year.
+That’s nothing compared to the broader market for footwear if you combine new and vintage.
+In 2015, new athletic footwear in the US generated $17.2 billion in sales according to research by the NPD Group.

-Greene said, “Retail is undergoing a massive change and there is a chance for new leaders to emerge and older brands to reinvent themselves.
+Green said, “Retail is undergoing a massive change and there is a chance for new leaders to emerge and older brands to reinvent themselves.
 One thing that is unique to Stadium Goods is that they have a consolidated view of everything that is going on in the footwear ecosystem, because they are connecting with customers, both buyer sand sellers of sneakers, in so many different places.”

+She believes that Stadium Goods has an advantage in footwear, thanks to the expertise of its cofounders.
+“In any enthusiast category, from the customer and seller perspective, you need people who are authentic and particularly credible,” she said.

 0

-Note: Editor’s note: No, that is not a typo.
-Those bad boys will cost you 23 large.Featured Image: stadiumgoods.com